ankitadas007/Ezra_support_challenge/INCIDENT.md

 ### Verification

 * The fix was validated in the test environment.
-* Functional testing confirmed no change in returned results.
+* Follow up ticket will have guidelines to create a test.
+I tested by rerunning the code.
+Testing confirmed no change in returned results.
 * Average refresh time decreased from over 150 ms to under 10 ms.
 * The change was deployed to production through the standard Git deployment process.